JudahGabriel/RavenDB.AspNet.Identity/README.md

 # RavenDB.AspNet.Identity #
-An ASP.NET Identity provider for RavenDB
+An ASP.NET Identity provider for RavenDB.
+Thanks to http://www.ilmservice.com/ wich create the first Version of RavenDB.AspNet.Identity.

+## Alpha Version ##
+Beware it is the first apha realese.
+I need more time for mor UnitTest.

+Greets
+Blun78

 ## Purpose ##